Today's Top Gainer

 The particulars required to be disclosed pursuant to the SEBI (Share Based Employee Benefits) Regulations, 2014 and Rule 12(9) of the Companies (Share Capital and Debentures) Rules, 2014 are given below:

-e) Provision of money by company for purchase of its own shares by employees or by trustees for the benefit of employees.
+d) Provision of money by Company for purchase of its own shares by employees or by trustees for the benefit of employees

 The Company has not made any provision of money for the purchase of, or subscription for, shares in the Company, to be held by or for the benefit of the employees of the Company and hence the disclosure as required under Rule 16(4) of the Companies (Share Capital and Debentures) Rules, 2014 is not required.

-g) Disclosure with respect to shares held in unclaimed suspense account.
+f) Disclosure with respect to shares held in unclaimed suspense account

 The details of unclaimed shares account as required to be disclosed pursuant to Point F to Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 are as under: